SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Experiments

+During the experiments, we also record the average time cost of each stage, as reported in Table~\ref{tab:time_cost}.
+Compared with the baselines, our method achieves the best real-time performance among all two-stage methods, with runtime only slightly higher than that of the end-to-end network Contact-GraspNet.
 In addition, we observe that the primary cause of grasp failure in real-world experiments is self-occlusion of the target object or occlusion caused by surrounding objects, which introduces unknown space in the scene and eventually causes collisions between the gripper and the object during execution.
+Furthermore, objects with severely non-convex geometries can also degrade the quality of grasp sampling, thereby increasing the likelihood of grasp failure.